dimitri/pgloader/pgloader.1.md

       - *fields escaped by*

-	    Takes either the special value *backslash-quote* or *double-quote*.
+	    Takes either the special value *backslash-quote* or *double-quote*, or any value supported by the *fields terminated by* option (see below).
 This value is used to recognize escaped field separators when they are to be found within the data fields themselves.
 	    Defaults to *double-quote*.

       - *fields terminated by*